momade02/seminar_atam/README.md

 > only 2 exceedances in 206 observations, occurring on the same March-2020 dates for all
 > three models.
 B5 hit rate and realized shortfall are therefore mechanically identical
 > across models — computed from the same two returns.
 This does not mean the VaR forecasts
-> agree; it means the effective tail sample is too small to support inference there.
+> agree, but it means the effective tail sample is too small to support inference there.

 ### Mapping plausibility (RQ3)

 The decisive result.
 At α = 2.5%, the benchmark traces a stable, monotone lower envelope of the return cloud and the LQR gives a linear approximation.
 The DQN, even with the monotonicity penalty active, bends erratically in intermediate-to-high volatility regions.
-Its numerical gradient repeatedly jumps and intermittently crosses zero — implying states where *higher* volatility maps to a *less* negative VaR.
+Its numerical gradient repeatedly jumps and intermittently crosses zero.
+This implies there are states where *higher* volatility maps to a *less* negative VaR.

 The scatter overlay explains why: the heteroscedasticity cone means tail observations thin